 Kait Quinn is a legal assistant by day and a prolific poet by night.
 She studied creative writing at St. Edward’s University in Austin, TX and continues her poetry education through Poems That Don’t Suck and other poetry courses.
-Her work has been published in Chestnut Review, Polemical Zine, blood moon POETRY, Free Verse Revolution, VERSES, and other literary journals and anthologies.
+Her work has been published in Reed Magazine, Watershed Review, Anti-Heroin Chic, Last Leaves Magazine, Chestnut Review, and other literary journals and anthologies.

 Kait’s poetry touches on such topics as depression, anxiety, relationships, heartbreak, self-care, and healing.
 She often weaves nature into her poems and loves creating intricate, visceral imagery that hits readers in all the senses.
 She is currently fascinated with writing nonets and deep-diving into her late teen/young adult romances and traumas.

-When she is not writing poetry, Kait spends her time reading, singing, baking banana bread, creating social media content for a local farm animal sanctuary, and binge watching shows on Netflix.
+When she is not writing poetry, Kait spends her time reading, singing, baking banana bread muffins, and binge watching shows on Netflix.
 She currently lives in Minneapolis with her partner, their regal cat Spart, and their very polite Aussie mix Jesse.